 Now let’s take a closer look at what kind of activities and resources students enjoy the most.

-*TV/Movies were not an option but added by ten people on their questionnaire.
+*TV/Movies were not an option but were added by ten people to their questionnaire.

 Here are a few more of the responses that learners could type in for the question “Which activities do you like the most and why?”